Apply for the 2024 CADRE Fellows program! Applications due September 27, 2023.

-The CADRE Fellows program provides professional growth opportunities for early career researchers (e.g., doctoral students, postdocs, research assistants) whose work centers on diversity, equity, inclusion, and justice in preK-12 STEM education.
-Through a series of capacity-building activities, the program offers Fellows the opportunity to gain insight into what it takes to be successful and effective in this field, become more familiar with NSF practices, and network with DRK-12 awardees and other early career researchers from across the country.
+The CADRE Fellows program provides professional growth opportunities for early career professionals in the field of preK-12 STEM education research.
+Through a series of capacity-building activities, the program offers Fellows the opportunity to gain insight into what it takes to be successful and effective in this field, become more familiar with National Science Foundation (NSF) practices, network with experienced researchers, and build community with other early career researchers from across the country.

 As part of the program, CADRE Fellows:

-- Participate in discussion with DRK-12 awardees and other STEM education researchers during a series of interactive, topical webinars;
+- Participate in discussions with DRK-12 awardees and other STEM education researchers during a series of interactive, topical webinars;

-- Collaborate with other Fellows on activities designed to meet the needs of early career researchers;
+- Collaborate and offer peer support on activities designed to meet the needs of early career researchers;

-- Meet NSF program directors, learn about the NSF proposal review process, and participate in a mock proposal review led by an NSF program director; and
+- Meet NSF program officers, learn about the NSF proposal review process, and participate in a mock review led by an NSF program director; and

-- Advance a career-development project specific to their interests (e.g., developing job application materials, a manuscript for publication, a grant proposal concept paper, a conference proposal, or a research statement/agenda).
+- Advance a career-development project specific to their interests (e.g., developing job application materials, a manuscript for publication, or a grant proposal concept).

 - A better understanding of NSF funding mechanisms and the proposal review process;